 Thus, this paper focuses on the intersection of two strands of research in the field of economic and social policy; namely, innovation studies and the academic organisational and governance literature.
 The convergence of these topics gives insights into the ways, possibilities and limitations with which innovation can be openly driven.
 Innovation is subject not only to the structural capacity of actors and entities, but also to the maturity and resilience of policy frameworks.
 At the same time, though, openness can serve as a launchpad for innovative research structures.
 As such, interest lies in the identification of open transfers of knowledge and open science research practices and their symbolic or empirical influence on R&D processes and networks.
 We might question the strict distinction between forms of R&D (e.g., internal or external) and the implications for innovation.
 For instance, innovation studies have proliferated in recent years (Sun and Grimes, 2016; Lopes and de Carvalho, 2018; Sun and Cao, 2020; López-Rubio et al., 2020; Sabando-Vera et al., 2022).
 Many have focused on the overarching elements that guide the microeconomic dynamics that determine innovative processes in firms and industries (Acs et al., 2017; Nguyen et al., 2021; Bate et al., 2023).
 However, more have focused on the complexities that characterise macro-level determinants of innovation (Mazzucato and Semieniuk, 2017; Laplane and Mazzucato, 2020; Deleidi and Mazzucato, 2021), whether at the sector or industry levels (Audretsch et al., 2023), or from a growth-focused perspective (Dobrzanski, 2018).
-The abundance of literature on the topic makes it clear that innovative processes are at the centre of many narratives in academia and the public sector in general, but primarily in the industry.
+The abundance of literature on the topic makes it clear that innovative processes are at the centre of many narratives in academia and the public sector in general, but primarily in industry.
 Moreover, the coincidence of these narratives highlights the many interlinked features of these areas and their, mostly beneficial, cooperative endeavours.

 Many studies focus on the links between actors (academia, public sector, and industry), whether from a triple helix outlook (van der Wouden and Rigby, 2019; Hailu, 2024) or from a framing of public policy for innovation (Picarra, 2015; Ayoub et al., 2017; O’Dwyer et al., 2023) and the knowledge transfer dynamics that fuel innovation in university-industry (U+I) linkages.
 The paper scopes discussions on the last of these.
 The U+I linkage also embraces the transmission of knowledge that fuses entrepreneurial activities with scientific spaces into innovative processes (Bock et al., 2018; de Wit-de Vries et al., 2019).
-Knowledge transmission leans heavily on the determinants of research networks formation and research flows, as well as on the mechanisms that enable their sustainability.
+Knowledge transmission leans heavily on the determinants of research network formation and research flows, as well as on the mechanisms that enable their sustainability.
 Furthermore, the focus on the transmission of knowledge necessarily touches upon the internal and systemic dynamics that underpin the openness of the transmission processes themselves.

-Then, beyond a necessary consideration of open access, the paper will consider the open characterisation of innovation in the light of U+I linkages and collaborative developments (see Azagra-Caro et al., 2022),.
+Then, beyond a necessary consideration of open access, the paper will consider the open characterisation of innovation in the light of U+I linkages and collaborative developments (see Azagra-Caro et al., 2022).
 The overview will maintain a general perspective, surveying the main qualities of innovation vis-a-vis open innovation (OI), primarily focused on the systemic mechanisms in place that support openness.
 The discussion then considers specific patterns suggested in innovation studies for a flourishing innovative environment, particularly openness and collaboration.
 These patterns are considered alongside key questions underlining the relevance of OI for science, industry, and the consolidation of narratives promoting access and collaboration.
-Hence, the paper covers the general level of innovation studies and then focuses on the narrow scope of open innovation.
+Hence, the paper covers the general level of innovation studies and then focuses on the narrower scope of open innovation.